 7. Open to experienced students and newcomers alike

-Another important benefit of taking a Master in Management is that more than half of the programmes offered worldwide do not require a degree in business or economics.
-This is a great opportunity for students who have completed a Bachelor in a different field but are looking for a career change.
+Another important benefit of taking a Master's in Management is that more than half of the programmes offered worldwide do not require a degree in Business or Economics.
+This is a great opportunity for students who have completed a Bachelor's in a different field but are looking for a career change.